corneliu-rotari/operating-systems-oer/content/chapters/software-stack/lab/README.md

 However, it is also minimalistic with respect to features and it provides a low-level (close to hardware) specification, making it cumbersome to use and **not portable**.

 Due to the downsides of the system call API, a basic library, the **standard C library** (also called **libc**), is built on top of it.
-The standard C library wraps each system call into an equivalent function call, following a portable calling convention.
 Because the system call API uses an OS-specific calling convention, the standard C library typically wraps each system call into an equivalent function call, following a portable calling convention.
-More than these wraps, the standard C library provides its own API that is typically portable.
+More than these wrappers, the standard C library provides its own API that is typically portable.
 Part of the API exposed by the standard C library is the **standard C API**, also called **ANSI C** or **ISO C**;
 this API is typically portable across all platforms (operating systems and hardware).
+This API, going beyond system call wrappers, has several advantages:
+* portability: irrespective of the underlying operating system (and system call API), the API is the same
+* extensive features: string management, I/O formatting
+* possibility of increased efficiency with techniques such as buffering, as we show later

-Despite its name, the standard C library provides APIs that may not be standard, but particular to the underlying operating systems, such as system call wrapper functions.
+Despite its name, the standard C library provides both standard (usually portable) APIs and non-standard APIs, particular to the underlying operating systems, such as system call wrapper functions.

 The existence of the standard C library is reliant on the C programming language, a very simple programming language and very close to the low-level view of the memory.
-Because of this, most higher-level and more feature rich programming languages rely on the C library.
+Because of this, most higher-level and more feature rich programming languages rely on the C library: programs written in Rust, D, Go, Python, JavaScript and other programming languages rely on the standard C library.
 Each programming language typically provides a standard library of its own together with a runtime library, both of which rely on the C library.
 The standard C library is used to develop programs in the respective programming language.
 Conversely, the runtime library is transparent to the user and is used during runtime to provide the features required (such as exception handling, bounds checking, garbage collection etc.).